githubpartners/learning-lab-markdown/ramp-up-on-git-and-github.md

 ---

+A set of resources leveraged by Microsoft employees to ramp up on Git and GitHub.
+Progress of this path is intended to take about 4 weeks, including 1 week of prerequisites.

+---

 ## (1) Git Handbook

 _Week 0 (Prepreqs): This doc on GitHub Guides provides a top-view of Git and useful commands._